 Following in a father's footsteps is one thing, but to do so in the MLB Draft is a whole other accomplishment entirely.
-There have been nine father-son duos to be taken in the first round of the Draft, most recently in 2019, when Bobby Witt Jr. was taken second overall to join his father, who was a third overall pick in 1985.
+There have been 10 father-son duos to be taken in the first round of the Draft, most recently in 2020, when catcher Tyler Soderstrom went 26th overall to join his father, Steve, who was a sixth overall pick in 1993

 Below is a look at the families who have seen a father and son go pro via the first round of the MLB Draft, listed in order of lowest combined pick number.